top of page

 Copyright Infringement Notice

 To learn more about the copyright infringement process, read the sections below.
-Book a low cost,1/2 hour detailed consultation, or book a free 15 minute general information consultation, whichever fits your needs.
+When ready, either call us at 503-877-0881 or feel free to save some time and book a low cost,1/2 hour detailed copyright infringement consultation.

 Receiving a Copyright Infringement Notice

-Receiving a copyright infringement letter can be a very stressful experience.
-It can be devastating to hear that someone is claiming that you have infringed on their intellectual property rights.
-However, it is important not to panic and to respond in a professional and timely manner.
+Receiving a copyright infringement letter can be extremely stressful.
+It can be unsettling to learn that someone is accusing you of violating their intellectual property rights.
+However, it is important to remain calm and respond in a timely and professional manner.

 Sending a Copyright Infringement Notice